decred/dcrdex/README.md

 ## Getting Started

 To begin using the DEX to trade, you need the client application.
-There are a few simple options for obtaining the software:
+There are a few simple *options* for obtaining the software.
+The standalone DEX client is strongly recommended as it is the easiest to setup and generally has the most up-to-date downloads.
+Pick **just one** method:

 1. Download the the standalone DEX client for your operating system for the [latest release on GitHub](https://github.com/decred/dcrdex/releases).